 All undergraduate Internship activities are numbered 253, 353, or 453 with the appropriate subject prefix.
 Interns are expected to demonstrate their learning by submitting an Internship Journal and a Student Learning Analysis.
 Unlike a course, an internship involves establishing a suitable placement, developing a proposal, and gathering approvals to be completed with the support of the Internship Program office at least six weeks before the internship begins.
 Detailed information -- including procedures and academic standards for demonstration of learning -- can be found in the Internship Program Handbook posted in the Internship section of the BA Program Google Site, together with all other forms used to set up, register and document these learning activities.
 Grade equivalents are not allowed for Internships.

-BA students may undertake self-directed reading, writing, and other learning experiences based upon a learning contract they negotiate with an evaluator, whose academic expertise and credentials match the topic of study, and with their advisor who must approve the selection of the evaluator as well as the proposal.
-Students may earn a maximum of 4 units for an Independent Study project in a given quarter.
-Independent Study proposal forms are available in the BA Program Office.
-The form must be submitted, with the signature of the evaluator and advisor, during registration.
+BA students may undertake self-directed reading, writing, and other learning experiences based upon a learning contract they negotiate with a faculty evaluator, whose academic expertise and credentials match the topic of study, with their advisor who must approve the selection of the evaluator as well as the proposal, and with the approval of the Independent Study Faculty Coordinator.
+Students may earn 1- 4 units for an Independent Study project.
+Students may earn a maximum of 20 units through ISP toward their degree; under special circumstances a student may petition the Chair of Undergraduate Studies to exceed this maximum.
+Independent Study proposal forms are available in the Undergraduate Studies Office and on the BA Google site.
+The form must be submitted, with the signature of the evaluator, advisor, and ISP faculty coordinator during registration.

 All undergraduate Independent Study learning activities are numbered 151, 251, 351 or 451 with the appropriate subject prefix.
-In the proposal, the student also specifies the title of the study, the learning objectives, learning activities, and method of demonstrating learning, which must be approved by the evaluator and the student’s faculty advisor.
+In the proposal, the student also specifies the title of the study, the learning objectives, learning activities, and method of demonstrating learning, which must be approved by the evaluator, the student’s faculty advisor, and the ISP faculty coordinator.
 For an activity that extends for more than one quarter, an approved Independent Study Form is required for each quarter, and the student must be evaluated each quarter.
 The student may assign the letter A, B, C, etc. to the Independent Study subject prefix number when exploring the same topic in consecutive quarters.
 Note that in these cases the learning objectives must change in each subsequent proposal.

 Prior Learning refers to college-level learning that took place outside of college or university classes after high school and before enrollment at AULA.
 Many adult students enter AULA’s program with college-level learning acquired in such diverse settings as the workplace, home, or volunteer organizations.
 Awarding credit for prior learning is based on the assumption that a great deal of college-level learning that takes place in adult life experience is as valid as traditional classroom learning.
 Prior learning is also more likely to have been applied in real-life situations, allowing for fuller understanding and longer retention of what was learned.